giacomocerquone/butter_remote.js/README.md

 ##The Demo
 Actually the demo that you can find inside this project is the coolest thing in here.
 It's just a draft to prove the potential of this library and what you can do with it.
 I decided also to use it as website for the people who want just to use it as remote controller.
 I'll do my best to improve it but I haven't so much free time so if you want to contribute I would really appreciate that!

-##Conclusion
-If you don't know if parameters are needed or what you have to pass to the methods and for every other information, as I already said, you can look at the [popcorn time documentation](https://git.popcorntime.io/popcorntime/desktop/blob/master/docs/json-rpc-api.md).
-Despite that doc has been written with the json rpc protocol in mind, the information about the usage of the methods are compatible for this library too... actually you will not even notice that you're using this library.

 ##License
 Released under the GNU 3 license.<br>